code-switching/code-switching.github.io/2021/index.md

 <h5 class="subtitle" id="datasets"><a href="#datasets" class="text-primary-red">Datasets</a></h5>
 To access the data sets go here: [Linguistic Code-Switching Evaluation Benchmark](https://ritual.uh.edu/lince/datasets)

+**[Update (03/29/2021)]:**  The usernames are removed from the datasets.
+Please download the newest version of datasets from the link above.

 <h5 class="subtitle" id="timeline"><a href="#timeline" class="text-primary-red">Timeline</a></h5>

 - Shared Task training data release: Feb 26th